DHushchin/orc_analysis/README.md

 # orc_classifier
 Course work in the 4 term.
-Classification of russian occupants by region, age, nationality, education, and family status
+Classification of russian occupants by region, age, nationality, education, and family status.
+All data is open-source.